MicrosoftDocs/architecture-center/docs/solution-ideas/articles/campaign-optimization-with-sql-server-content.md

 Two roles in this solution idea are:

 - **Business manager role**.
 Power BI can be used to present visual summaries of the effectiveness of the campaign recommendations.
-Power BI dashboards can be used by business managers or other making decisions based on the predicted recommendations.
+Power BI dashboards can be used by business managers or others who are making decisions, based on the predicted recommendations.

 - **Data scientist role**.
 Data scientists can test and develop solutions from the convenience of their R IDE on their client machines while [pushing the compute to the SQL Server machine](/sql/advanced-analytics/r/getting-started-with-sql-server-r-services).
 The completed solutions are deployed to SQL Server 2016 by embedding calls to R in stored procedures.
 These solutions can then be further automated with SQL Server Integration Services and SQL Server agent.